Terms and Conditions

 If you wish to make a formal complaint, please send it in writing.
 I will then reply within 7 working days.
 If it complex and cannot be dealt with within this time, I will contact you with a time scale of how long it should take to respond.
 I will keep you informed at every step of the process.
 If an amicable resolution cannot be found, I will issue a clear explanation in writing.
 Our contact details are: Martin Thompson, Diamond Dust, 40 Bronwydd, Birchgrove, Swansea, SA7 9QJ.
 Telephone: 01792 324 404.

-If a satisfactory conclusion could not be found, you have the option to seek a third party remediation by submitting a formal complaint in writing to email@example.com or by post to Equity, Transport House, 1 Cathedral Road, Cardiff CF11 9HA, or telephone : 029 2039 7971.
+If a satisfactory conclusion could not be found, you have the option to seek a third party remediation by submitting a formal complaint in writing to email@example.com or by post to Equity, Transport House, 1 Cathedral Road, Cardiff CF11 9HA, or telephone: 029 2039 7971.
 The reference is ‘Martin Thompson’.
-Once received we will write back formally with a time frame.
+Once this has been received we will write back formally with a time frame.